 When using the name/value pairs in the URL message format, an array notation is required for multiple filter values, as shown in the following example (line breaks added for readability):

-The search calls, such as findItemsByKeywords and findItemsAdvanced can return domain and aspect metadata that can be used to refine searches.
-The metadata is returned in the form of a histogram, which contains the name of the domain that is most pertinent to your search, and information for all of the aspects (e.g., Brand) used in the domain.
+The search calls, such as findItemsByKeywords and findItemsAdvanced can return aspect metadata that can be used to refine searches.
+The metadata is returned in the form of a histogram, which contains the name of the category that is most pertinent to your search, and information for all of the aspects (e.g., Brand) used in the category.

 Aspects are item characteristics, such as brand, product type, size, which are shared by certain types of items.
 For example, for Shoes, aspects include Style, Color, and Shoe Size.
 For Digital Cameras, aspects include Product Type, Brand, Megapixels, and Optical Zoom.
 These aspect values come from listing properties, such as item specifics, titles, and subtitles.
 This aspect information can be used to create filters to refine your search results.